-The information in this booklet is based on the book Beside Ourselves: Our Hidden Personality in Everyday Life (1993) by Naomi L. Quenk.
-The first edition of In the Grip (1996) presented the highlights of the book in summary form.
-Many people who have gained understanding of their out-of-character experiences through reading Beside Ourselves or In the Grip have asked about the effects of long-term stress on expressions of the inferior function.
-"Can someone be in the grip for months or years?"
-"Can chronic illness, fatigue, pain, or stress lead to habitually operating in the grip of one's inferior function?"
-The short answer to both questions is, "Yes."
-The longer answer comprises the new material in this revision of In the Grip.
+The information in this booklet is based on the book B Ourselves: Our Hidden Personality in Everyday Life.
+93) by Naomi L. Quenk.1 The first edition of In the Grip 26) presented the highlights of the book in summary f Many people who have gained understand ir ou of-character experiences through readin 3eside lves or In the Grip have asked about the e stress on expressions of or function Can hths or years?"
+"C one be in the grip for chr ness, fatigue, pain, or ress lead. lly ting in the grip of one's infer The nort answer to both questions is, "Yes."
+The longer answ comprises the new material in this revision of In the G

-The revision retains the basic information of the first edition, which focused on expressions of the inferior function that are relatively infrequent and generally of brief duration.
+The revision retains the key matter function, which focused on expressions of the inferior function that are relatively infrequent and generally of brief duration.
 Such deviations from a person's natural personality type are typically adaptive, permitting individuals to add valuable perspectives to their personalities.
 Recurring exposure to any source of stress, illness, or fatigue is likely to lead to frequent or even habitual out-of-character reactions.
 Just like their shorter-term counterparts, lengthy periods of living out of one's inferior function provide an opportunity for adaptive awareness and personal growth.